 SimIS, Inc has developed autonomous systems that implement Artificial Intelligence to a variety of platforms.
 SimIS autonomous solutions support our military and civilian forces.

-The RHTT, or Robotic Human Type Target, system is a mobile, trackless smart target developed for the military live fire training market and beyond.
+The HTT, or Human Type Target, system is a mobile, trackless smart target developed for the military live fire training market and beyond.
 Its main purpose is for Improving Training Effectiveness with realistic moving targets.
-Aligned with the U.S. Army’s Force 2025 goals for more realistic moving training targets, the RHTT is deployable in a wide array of training environments.
+Aligned with the U.S. Army’s Force 2025 goals for more realistic moving training targets, the HTT is deployable in a wide array of training environments.

 The River Scout is used mainly for surveillance and reconnaissance in promotion of situational awareness with focus on command and control through a tactical robotic controller.
 It uses advances in sensing, analyzing, communication, and navigation to perform tasks assigned by an operator.
 Implements the US Navy’s first USV for a “brown water” environment, support to combat operation, or patrol waterways with virtual capabilities.